hpi-schul-cloud/schulcloud-documentation/docs/e2e-system-tests/2_CodeConventions.md

 ---

-## 2. Using Parameters in feature Files
+## 2. Using Parameters in Feature Files

 **Leveraging Example Tables with `Scenario Outline`**